jmakhack/giphy-slackbot/README.md

-# slack_spongebot
+# giphy-slackbot
-A Slack bot that posts random Spongebob related gifs whenever certain keywords are detected
+A Slack bot that posts random gifs whenever certain keywords are detected.

+Various configurations of this bot can be set via the web UI.